renovatebot/renovate/docs/development/issue_labeling.md

 <details>
     <summary>Self hosted</summary>

-    self hosted
+    self-hosted

 </details>

-Use the `self hosted` label to identify when an issue is applicable only to users who self-administer their own bot.
+Use the `self-hosted` label to identify when an issue is applicable only to users who self-administer their own bot.